ewenchou/ewenchou.github.io/_drafts/asking-for-traffic.md

 First, I wrote down how I wanted to interact with this skill (which got expanded into sample utterances later).

-> How's traffic to work?
+* How's traffic to work?

-> How's traffic to work for Bob?
+* How's traffic to work for Bob?
+* How's traffic to school from home?

-First, I designed the intent schema for my skill.
+Next, I designed the intent schema for my skill.

 {% highlight json %}
 {